Coral Taylor

 Taylor has acted as co-driver for Neal Bates for 18 years, covering much of his rally career, and in several appearances on the World Rally Championship during the 1990s in Toyota Celica GT-Fours and Toyota Corolla WRCs.

 She won the Australian Rally Championship with Neal Bates in 1993, 1994 and 1995, placed second in the 1996, 1998, 1999, 2000, 2001, 2006 and 2007 championships, and Third in 1997.
 In November 2008 Taylor and Bates won their fourth Australian Championships.

+Taylor returned to national-level rallying in 2023, co-driving with Harry Bates, Neil’s son.
+They won the 2023 Australian Rally Championship, Taylor’s fifth ARC championship as a co-driver.
+The pairing will also contest the 2024 championship with the Toyota factory team.